Lightelligence/rules_verilog/docs/rtl.md

 verilog_rtl_shell(<a href="#verilog_rtl_shell-name">name</a>, <a href="#verilog_rtl_shell-module_to_shell_name">module_to_shell_name</a>, <a href="#verilog_rtl_shell-shell_module_label">shell_module_label</a>, <a href="#verilog_rtl_shell-deps">deps</a>)
 </pre>

-A RTL shell that has the same ports as another module, but limited functionality.
+A RTL shell has the same ports as another module.

-Use when a shell needs to be hand-edited after generation If module_to_shell_name == 'custom', then all rules regarding shells are ignored and gumi shell defines are not thrown, allowing the user great power.
+A 'shell' is similar to a 'stub' (empty module), but a shell may contain limited functionality.
+Frequent uses include:
+  * Blackboxing hierarchy that will not be the target of testing
+  * Replacing functionality with a simpler model (simulation-only memory models)

 **PARAMETERS**